 Among all indicators, those for efficient and sustainable energy are well represented in national policies.
 Azerbaijan 2030 implicitly mentioned the relevance of all efficient and sustainable energy, except for the electric power transmission and distribution losses (EE5).
 However, this indicator is covered in the NDC, which aims to prevent gas leakages during oil-gas processing and distribution networks.
 Oil accounts for 32 percent of electricity generation in Azerbaijan (see Chapter 4).
 Moreover, it is considered well in the sectoral roadmap for developing utilities (electricity and thermal energy, water, and gas).
 The NDC covers all indicators for efficient and sustainable energy, albeit only implicitly, as no specific target indicators are mentioned in the document.
 In contrast, not all indicators are represented in the energy laws.
-One indicator of efficient and sustainable energy is explicitly mentioned in the
+One indicator of efficient and sustainable energy is explicitly mentioned in the National Strategic Roadmap, where the share of renewable energy types in the country's energy balance will increase after 2025.
+Energy balance considers supply and demand, so the share of renewables to total final energy consumption (EE2) is represented in this national policy document.
+Moreover, EE2 is regarded in the NBSAP, where "expanding the use of alternative and renewable energy sources in the regions for conservation of biodiversity" was mentioned.

 Due to the cross-sectoral approach in the sectoral roadmaps, several emphasize the relevance of the five indicators for efficient and sustainable energy.
-91

 The green growth indicators for the other three pillars (i.e., water, land, and material use) are well covered in the sectoral roadmaps but not in the national policies.
 While the NBSAP has covered all five sustainable land use indicators, none is mentioned in Azerbaijan 2030.
 Sustainable land use is essential for supporting nonoil production and trade diversification in Azerbaijan.
 For example, improving forest, graze, and cropland management will improve biodiversity protection without sacrificing monetary benefits and lower GHG emissions through carbon storage.
-92There is a lack of sustainable water use and material use efficiency indicators in the checklist matrix, most of which represent SDG indicators and are included in the Green Growth Index.
+There is a lack of sustainable water use and material use efficiency indicators in the checklist matrix, most of which represent SDG indicators and are included in the Green Growth Index.
 Moreover, many indicators for sustainable water use and material use efficiency are relevant to adaptation to climate change.
 These or similar indicators will be useful to consider in the updated NDC and sectoral strategies.
 Located between the Caspian and the Black Seas and with a 713 km long coastline on the Caspian Sea, it will be critical for Azerbaijan to monitor the sustainable use and protection of its water resources.
 SDG indicators for sustainable consumption of its natural resources, such as domestic material consumption (ME1) and material footprint (ME2), will also enable Azerbaijan to assess the absolute level of resource use and allow it to distinguish consumption driven by domestic demand and driven by the export market.